C# - Strings

 Access character of a String

 A character (also called element) of a string can be accessed with it's index number.
 In C#, index number starts with 0 in forward direction.
-The below figure and example describe the indexing concept of a string.
+The figure below describes the indexing concept of a string.

 String Indexing: